 Don’t let the blogging buzz word, content curation, throw you off.
-This is a great way to produce content.
+Curating content is a great way to produce content.
 The biggest rule of thumb here is to make sure that you are still producing original work.
 For some tips on how to do this, please check out the article, Content Curation – Tips on How to Get It Right.

 - Ask a Question

-One of my favorite articles that I have written was Are You Frustrated with Facebook?
+One of my favorite articles that I have written was, Are You Frustrated with Facebook?
 This topic was a hot-button topic for many of our readers.
 That question generated so much response that it led to a follow-up article.

 - Case Studies

-The follow up article, Are You Frustrated with Facebook?, was a great chance to dabble in a case study type article.
+The follow-up article, Are You Frustrated with Facebook?, was a great chance to dabble in a case study type article.
 I compiled all the responses to that question and categorized them, detailing not only if you were frustrated, but also why and if anyone would be quitting Facebook anytime soon.